 While your chances of encountering the carnivorous and ravenous pack-hunter known as the piranha is low (or will you?
-See sidebar below), knowing about such an exotic species may come in handy should you ever visit its considerably expansive territory.
+See sidebar below), knowing about such an exotic species may come in handy should you ever visit its surprisingly expansive territory.
 In this article, we delve into some facts about the piranha, dispel a few myths about this infamous fish and show you how to avoid being attacked.

 The piranha is found mainly in the Amazon basin.
 Its habitat range includes the Orinoco River basin in Venezuela, all the way to the Paraná River in Argentina.
 There are around 30 species of piranha that inhabit the lakes and rivers in South America.
 Piranhas have been indigenous to South America for millions of years, but the piranha we see today has only been around for about 1.8 million years, as opposed to the more “prehistoric” piranha that’s as old as 9 million years.